maxipe/DualWallpaperCreator/README.md

 + Analize what to do if image doesn't have the same ratio as destination screen.
 + Allow to center image if it is smaller than screen.
 + Automatically set wallpaper.
-··*eg: gsettings set org.gnome.desktop.background picture-uri 'file:///home/user/Documents/Pictures/example.jpg'
+	- eg: gsettings set org.gnome.desktop.background picture-uri 'file:///home/user/Documents/Pictures/example.jpg'